 Question 7.24.7 in Implementation Guide 2015-1

 5.6.
-Q—Does the restricted component of net position represent only restricted assets, or do liabilities related to those assets affect the balance?
+Q—Does the restricted component of net position represent only restricted assets, or do liabilities or deferred inflows of resources related to those assets affect the balance?

 A—The restricted component of net position represents restricted assets reduced by liabilities, as well as deferred inflows of resources, related to those assets.
 Generally, a liability relates to restricted assets if the assets result from incurring the liability or if the liability will be liquidated with the restricted assets.
 (Exercise 3 in nonauthoritative Appendix B7-3 of Implementation Guide 2015-1 illustrates the calculation of net position components for governmental activities.
 See also Question 7.24.2 in Implementation Guide 2015-1 regarding the current maturities of capital debt that will be liquidated with restricted assets and Questions 7.24.13, 7.24.29, and 7.24.30 in Implementation Guide 2015-1 regarding reporting of restricted assets.)